rust-lang/book/src/ch17-06-futures-tasks-threads.md

 functions spawned an async task on the runtime and the other spawned an OS thread, the resulting streams were unaffected by the differences.

-However, there’s a significant difference between how these two approaches behave, although we might have a hard time measuring it in this very simple example.
-We could spawn hundreds of thousands or even millions of async tasks on any modern personal computer.
+Despite the similarities, these two approaches behave very differently, although we might have a hard time measuring it in this very simple example.
+We could spawn millions of async tasks on any modern personal computer.
 If we tried to do that with threads, we would literally run out of memory!

 However, there’s a reason these APIs are so similar.
 Threads act as a boundary for sets of synchronous operations; concurrency is possible *between* threads.
-Tasks act as a boundary for sets of *asynchronous* operations; concurrency is possible both *between* and *within* tasks.
+Tasks act as a boundary for sets of *asynchronous* operations; concurrency is possible both *between* and *within* tasks, because a task can switch between futures in its body.
+Finally, futures are Rust’s most granular unit of concurrency, and each future may represent a tree of other futures.
+The runtime—specifically, its executor—manages tasks, and tasks manage futures.
 In that regard, tasks are similar to lightweight, runtime-managed threads with added capabilities that come from being managed by a runtime instead of by the operating system.
-Futures are an even more granular unit of concurrency, where each future may represent a tree of other futures.
-That is, the runtime—specifically, its executor—manages tasks, and tasks manage futures.

-However, this doesn’t mean that async tasks are always better than threads, any more than that threads are always better than tasks.
+This doesn’t mean that async tasks are always better than threads, any more than that threads are always better than tasks.

-On the one hand, concurrency with threads is in some ways a simpler programming model than concurrency with `async`.
+Concurrency with threads is in some ways a simpler programming model than concurrency with `async`.
+That can be a strength or a weakness.
 Threads are somewhat “fire and forget,” they have no native equivalent to a future, so they simply run to completion, without interruption except by the operating system itself.
-That is, they have no *intra-task concurrency* the way futures can.
+That is, they have no built-in support for *intra-task concurrency* the way futures do.
 Threads in Rust also have no mechanisms for cancellation—a subject we haven’t covered in depth in this chapter, but which is implicit in the fact that whenever we ended a future, its state got cleaned up correctly.

-These limitations make threads harder to compose than futures.
-It’s much more difficult, for example, to build something similar to the `timeout` we built in [“Building Our Own Async Abstractions”][combining-futures], or the `throttle` method we used with streams in [“Composing Streams”][streams].
-The fact that futures are richer data structures means they *can* be composed together more naturally, as we have seen.
+These limitations also make threads harder to compose than futures.
+It’s much more difficult, for example, to use threads to build helpers such as the `timeout` we built in [“Building Our Own Async Abstractions”][combining-futures] or the `throttle` method we used with streams in [“Composing Streams”][streams].
+The fact that futures are richer data structures means they can be composed together more naturally, as we have seen.

 Tasks then give *additional* control over futures, allowing you to choose where and how to group the futures.
 And it turns out that threads and tasks often